timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2020-06-09:
+# Objectives for Today 2020-06-10:

-- Fix Nightly Build failures on Windows, 3 projects are failing.
-- Dive into the Turbo Boom! todo list and knock out as many low-hanging ones as possible, or a few big ones.
+- Creating Islands in as many tracks as possible!